Cole, Sánchez, Chapman come through as Yanks edge Blue Jays

 Sánchez’s 10th homer of the season in the seventh gave the Yankees back-to-back wins behind key pinch hits, following Clint Frazier’s go-ahead double in the eighth inning of Tuesday’s 6-5 victory.

 Chapman allowed hits to the first two batters in the ninth, putting runners at second and third, but escaped for his 14th save.

+“They definitely made me work,” Chapman said through a translator.
+“To be able to come in and grind it out and get the victory, it was awesome.”

 Cole (8-3) held the Blue Jays to four hits.
+He struck out four and walked one.

 Marcus Semien and Cavan Biggio homered for Toronto, which has lost three straight and five of seven.
 Ross Stripling (2-4) limited New York to three hits and two walks over 6 1/3 innings and tied a season high with nine strikeouts.